bbakunowicz/insulo/README.md

 # Hiding menu items

-Authorization values set by the action SET_AUTH_VALUES, in addition to being used by the PrivateRoute component, are used by the Menu component to determine the visibility of individual menu items.
+Authorization values set by the action SET_AUTH_VALUES, in addition to being used by the ProtectedRoute component, are used by the Menu component to determine the visibility of individual menu items.

 Menu items may be hidden according to the application user's credentials.
-Equivalent to parameter *authProps* from **PrivateRoute** component is property *authProps* of **MenuProvider** *initValue* parameter, assigned to a given menu item.
-Values provided by the authorization mechanism are provided to Menu component by **AuthConfigProvider** SET_AUTH_VALUES action, in the same way as used in **PrivateRoute**.
+Equivalent to parameter *authProps* from **ProtectedRoute** component is property *authProps* of **MenuProvider** *initValue* parameter, assigned to a given menu item.
+Values provided by the authorization mechanism are provided to Menu component by **AuthConfigProvider** SET_AUTH_VALUES action, in the same way as used in **ProtectedRoute**.
 Permission verification function is defined as *getItemVisibility* property of **MenuItemsProvider** *initValue* parameter.

 Managing the visibility of menu items in Menu component is shown in the example *samples/menu-with-auth*.
 You can also test the menu item visibility management with the **Insulo template** as shown in [Authorization provider functionality test](#test_auth).